Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 3. What are stereotypes, prejudice, and discrimination?
 4. How do stereotypes, prejudice, and discrimination differ and how do we learn them?`653`
 5. What are the approaches in learning discrimintion,prejudice and stereotypes ?
-6. What does observational learning appraoch and social identity theory tell us on discrimintion ?
+6. What does observational learning approach and social identity theory tell us on discrimintion ?
 7. How can we reduce prejudice and discrimination?`656`
 8. What is social neuroscience ?
 9.